 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

 Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
 Schofield Barracks took the distinction of being the most Hispanic or Latino, while Kula was the least Hispanic or Latino city.

-Read on for more information on how the cities in Hawaii ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in Hawaii ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.